alpezel/vigenere_cipher/README.md

 3. Open an IDE and paste the code.
 4. Save the file with a .py extension.
 5. Run the code.
-6. It will ask you to enter an encrypted message.
-Press Enter after inputting your message.
-7. The decrypted text will be displayed.
-8. If you want to repeat the Decryption just type "YES" if not Type "NO" and after that the program will end and the word "Thank you !!" will appear.